-A study of the secondary school in America.
+(Fall and Spring, Course Offered Every Year) A study of the secondary school in America.
 Emphasis is given to issues and forces affecting curricula, legal implications for schooling, classroom management, communication skills and assessment.
 Block class.
-Corequisite courses: EDU-440, EDU-450, EDU-466.
-EDU-490.

 EDU-490 Observation and Directed Teaching